 Tests may be done on your ears or eyes.
 These may include:

 - Auditory brainstem response test

 Treatment depends on your age, general health, the size and location of the tumor, and its rate of growth.
 Treatment may include:

 If the tumor is very small, its growth may be monitored.
 Sometimes tumors do not grow any more.
 This is approach is common among people over age 70.

 As the tumor grows and/or hearing becomes impaired, removal of the tumor may be needed.
 The type of surgery depends on the size and location of the tumor.
 Complications of surgery may include permanent hearing loss and/or paralysis of facial muscles on the affected side.

 Radiation therapy is the use of radiation to kill cells and shrink tumors.
 Radiation is expected to prevent further growth of the tumor.
 Radiation may be used when tumors are small and surgery is not possible.
 This method may preserve hearing.
 It may be given over several treatments or as one large dose.
 You may be treated with a procedure called stereotactic radiosurgery .
 This surgery uses a focused beam of radiation to destroy the tumor tissue.

-There are no current guidelines for preventing acoustic neuroma because the cause is not usually known.
+There are no current guidelines for preventing acoustic neuroma.

 - Michael Woods, MD

 Please note, not all procedures included in this resource library are available at Henry Ford Allegiance Health or performed by Henry Ford Allegiance Health physicians.